eduvpn/builder/README.md

 # Release

-This document describes how to create RPM repositories containing all software built from scratch and signed with PGP.
+This document describes how to use this builder to create RPM repositories containing all software built from scratch and signed with PGP.

-The repository will be read to be served from a web server and can be used by servers to install the software.
+The repositories will be ready to be served from a web server and can directly be used by servers to install the software.

 The builder will run on Fedora >= 30 and will build software for all supported RPM-based distributions: